 Moranic’s ethos is simple – we make stuff.
 We don’t make ceramics, hats, cookies, candles or balloons – we make content.
-We make great content, tell compelling stories across genres and across platforms.
+We make great content, and tell compelling stories across genres and across platforms.

-Cat has worked in broadcasting since 2005 at the BBC, BBC Worldwide and ITV across TV and radio genres as a researcher, co-ordinator, project manager, production manager and publishing/brand executive of some of the biggest comedy titles in the world.
-She was Project Manager of The Listening Project with BBC Radio 4, which won a Sony Radio Academy Bronze Award, and Production Manager of the prestigious BBC Food & Farming Awards, and is currently completing a second MA in Professional Media Practice.
+Cat has worked in broadcasting since 2005 at the BBC, BBC Studios, Worldwide and ITV across TV and radio genres including radio drama, comedy, documentaries and entertainment, as an editorial project manager, production manager, and publishing and brand executive managing the DVD/Blu Ray and digital releases of some of the UK’s biggest comedy shows.
+She was Project Manager of The Listening Project with BBC Radio 4, a Sony winner, Production Manager of the prestigious BBC Food & Farming Awards, and is currently Unit Manager/Line Producer of the Radio Comedy unit at BBC Studios.